spectrumx/sds-code/sdk/README.md

 make test-all
 # `make test` + test supported python versions @ lower bound of deps. for compatibility
 # expect deprecation warnings for lower bound tests.

+make test-acceptance
+# runs acceptance against the source code (not the built artifact)

 make serve-coverage
 # serves the coverage report on localhost:8000 - run one of the test targets first